attento/steady/README.md

-# Redundancy
+# Steady

-Redundancy is a HTTP balancer and reverse proxy, it helps you to configure and manage dynamic HTTP application.
+Steady is a HTTP balancer and reverse proxy, it helps you to configure and manage dynamic HTTP application.

 This is a typical configuration file when `gianarb.it` is a frontend, you can